Leinenkugel's: Breweries

-Leinenkugel operates two breweries.
-The original, the company's base of operations, is located in Chippewa Falls; and the 10th Street Brewery located in Milwaukee, Wisconsin.
+Leinenkugel's operates two breweries, but Molson-Coors will be closing them in 2025.
+The original, the company's base of operations, is located in Chippewa Falls; and the 10th Street Brewery is in Milwaukee.
 The 10th Street Brewery (formerly the Valentin Blatz Brewing Company brewery), was opened in 1986 by G. Heileman Brewing Company for the Blatz label.
-It was purchased by Leinenkugel in 1995.
+It was purchased by Leinenkugel's in 1995.
 It produces Leinenkugel's Big Eddy ale line, a series of seasonal, high alcohol beers.

 Products

 As of 2019, beers produced by Leinenkugel's include: